rishavanand/github-profilinator/CONTRIBUTING.md

 8. Create a new PR to `dev` branch
 9. Link your PR to the issue

+## Adding new readme templates

+1. Visit the Profilinator
+2. Click the `Start Fresh` button and create your new template from scratch
+3. Strictly use data from `template-1.ts` and `template-2.ts` for your new template
+4. If you need to add image, add under the `/static` directory
+5. Once done, click on the `Generate README.md` button.
+This will output the template config in the console
+6. Copy the config and create a template file under `/src/config/templates` with the name `template-[next-index].ts`
+7. Include the new config in `/src/config/templates/index.ts`
+8. Add the new config in `/src/components/Section.tsx` in the `templateMenu` function

 ## Check builds locally before pushing

 1. `npm run lint`